Easy Science Experiments for Kids on TV

 Dishsoap (optional)

 We recognize that having fun is important, and while music, sports, other activities are indeed fantastic, children as young as 2 yrs old can experiment with science everyday from a popsicle that melts and why viscosity is cool.
 That's science.
-That's KSL.
+That's Kids Science Labs.